ibm-mas/gitops/instance-applications/114-ibm-aibroker/README.md

-IBM AIBroker
+IBM Kmodels
 ===============================================================================
-Deploy and configure aibroker storage with configurable version
+Deploy and configure kmodels storage with configurable version